AltBeacon/android-beacon-library/README.md

 ## API

 The API is a modeled of the iBeacon parts of the iOS Location SDK as much as possible.
 The table below shows the Android Class and the equivalent iOS class, with a link to the iOS documentation.
+There are also JavaDocs of the APIs available in the project's /doc directory.

 Android | iOS
 ------- | ---